Updates, commentary, training and advice on immigration and asylum law

-Duty to issue residence cards within six months of application
+Duty to issue residence documents within six months of application

-The Home Office is legally obliged to issue a residence card within six months of application.
+The Home Office is legally obliged to issue an EU law residence document within six months of application.
 The Immigration (EEA) Regulations 2006 as amended state at paragraph 17(3):

 On receipt of an application under paragraph (1) or (2) and the documents that are required to accompany the application the Secretary of State shall immediately issue the applicant with a certificate of application for the residence card and the residence card shall be issued no later than six months after the date on which the application and documents are received.